U.S. flag

 Drug Levels

 Maternal Levels.
-Mothers given placebo or 1.5 g of garlic (General Nutrition Center, Pittsburgh, PA) in capsules once daily extracted about 20 mL of breastmilk every hour for 4 hours after garlic ingestion.
+Mothers given placebo or 1.5 g of garlic in capsules (General Nutrition Center, Pittsburgh, PA) once daily extracted about 20 mL of breastmilk every hour for 4 hours after garlic ingestion.
 A panel of 11 men and women who were blinded to maternal product ingestion rated the perceived odor of garlic in each sample.
 Garlic odor was most strongly perceived at 2 hours after maternal garlic ingestion.
 The odor remained equally perceptible at 3 hours after ingestion in some mothers' milk.[10]

 Six nursing mothers 22 to 51 weeks postpartum each ate 3 grams of raw garlic and donated 3 milk samples via breast pump, 1 before ingesting the garlic and 2 afterwards at 2 to 3 hour intervals.
 Garlic-derived metabolites were measured over a period of up to 5.2 hours after the ingestion of garlic.
 A panel of sensory evaluators identified odors present in milk samples and several known metabolites were detected in the milk by high-resolution gas chromatography-olfactometry.
 The panelists identified a garlic or cabbage-like odor in breast milk about 2.5 hours after maternal consumption of garlic.
 Out of 13 possible garlic-derived metabolites, laboratory analyses found only allyl methyl sulfide, allyl methyl sulfoxide, and allyl methyl sulfone in breastmilk.
 Only allyl methyl sulfide had a garlic-like odor; the other two metabolites were odorless.
 Measured levels of the metabolites had peak concentrations between 2 and 3 hours after maternal garlic ingestion.[11]